coderdba-coding-org/kubernetes/2021-single-node-hard-way-v1.21-trial2/kube/addons/calico/README.txt

 1. Modified image versions from 3.20.0 to 3.19.1 - as 3.19.1 images were already downloaded
 2. In this case, we are using the same key and cert for apiserver and etcd
    - therefore, the key and cert file names are same for them and have 'kubernetes' in the file names
+3. In calico-etcd.yaml - CALICO_IPV4POOL_CIDR mostly need not be added
+   - if pods do not get CIDRs or cannot communicate between replicas in different nodes, then add it

 ================================================
 MANIFESTS - READ CAREFULLY